 Ian joined Watsi on March 12th, 2013.
 Seven years ago, Ian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ian's most recent donation traveled 8,500 miles to support Nancy, an enthusiastic singer from Kenya, to fund a hysterectomy so she can return to work and her passion.
+Ian's most recent donation traveled 8,300 miles to support Sa, a woman from Burma, to fund foot surgery so she can keep her independence.

 Ian has funded healthcare for 140 patients in 17 countries.